 Creamy and rich, this cheesecake has a cookie crust and is topped with a tart lemon curd, making it as beautiful to look at as it is tasty to eat.
 The tangy lemon balances out the rich cheesecake.

-2. Greek Yogurt Peanut Butter Cheesecake with Maple Peanut Clusters by The Housewife in Training Files
+2. Greek Yogurt Peanut Butter Cheesecake with Maple Peanut Clusters by With Salt and Wit

 A decadent and creamy dessert made with Greek yogurt instead!
 That makes it healthy, right?
 With peanut butter in the cake and nut clusters on top, this one is a must for peanut lovers.